nvidia-holoscan/holohub/operators/advanced_network/README.md

 #### Requirements

 - Linux
-- A DPDK-compatible network card.
-For GPUDirect only NVIDIA NICs are supported
+- An NVIDIA NIC with a ConnectX-6 or later chip
 - System tuning as described below
 - DPDK 22.11
 - MOFED 5.8-1.0.1.1 or later